AcidCaos/raisetheempires/README.md

 >
 > [Chromium 82.0](https://chromium.en.uptodown.com/windows/download/2181158), the open-source projects behind the Google Chrome browser.
 >
+> **Important:** By default, Flash is disabled in Chromium.
+You need to enable Flash in Chromium settings.
+>
 > [Basilisk Browser](https://www.basilisk-browser.org/), which fully supports all NPAPI plugins (i.e. Flash).
 It's a fork of the Mozilla/Firefox code.

 ## Reporting Bugs and Contacting